 Journals, Publications, and Products

-Replacements for missing or damaged journal issues and other Endocrine Society publications must be requested in writing via email to Society Services.
+Replacements for missing or damaged journal issues and other Endocrine Society publications must be requested in writing via email to Member Services.
 Claims for missing issues will be serviced at no charge if received within six months of issue date.

 Refunds for products (e.g. ESAP, apparel, etc.) are only permitted if the product is defective or damaged upon delivery.
 The Society must be contacted in writing via email with a refund request within 30 days of original purchase date.
 Requests for refunds after this time will not be honored.

 Session Library recordings and other Society digital products are non-refundable after seven (7) days from the purchase date.
 All refund requests must be submitted in writing via email to Member Services.

 Please allow 2-3 weeks processing for approved credit card refunds and 4-6 weeks processing for approved check refunds.

 Questions regarding membership, subscription, or publications payments, including Endocrine Society charges to credit cards one wishes to dispute, should be directed in writing via email to Member Services; additional information may be requested.